Harry-Yates/Harry-Yates/README.md

 San José 20° 🌧️ · Stockholm 7° ☁️

 # 20°
-🌧️ **This evening, light rain with minimal accumulation.
-Golden hour ending soon.**
+🌧️ **This evening, light rain with minimal accumulation, sunrise at 5:37 AM.**

 **↑** 26° **↓** 18° · Tomorrow: 🌧️ 27°
 Week: ▅█▅▅▃█▁ (24° to 27°)